 I used to make cassoulet in my Le Cruset, which was an all-day affair even when I used pre-cooked confit duck.
-This Instant Pot Cassoulet quickens everything and still tastes like it simmered all day.
+This Instant Pot Cassoulet with duck and chicken or pork sausage quickens everything and still tastes like it simmered all day.
 This is finished in the oven to crisp up the Panko topping, although you can omit that if you lack an oven or toaster oven.
 You can learn more about traditional cassoulet here.

 This recipe is for two duck legs, but can feed 3-4 people if you shred the legs.
 However, for 4 people, I recommend simply doubling the recipe so that each can be served a whole leg.
 Cooking time remains the same if you do so.
 You do not need to double the topping amount for a double recipe.
 I already use a large amount for the recipe as written.